-Exercise increased caution in the Republic of the Congo due to crime and civil unrest.
+Exercise increased caution in the Republic of the Congo due to COVID-19 and crime.

 The U.S. government has limited ability to provide emergency services to U.S. citizens outside Brazzaville.
-U.S. government employees must obtain special authorization to travel to the Pool Region because of ongoing violence.
-They must also obtain special permission to travel to Pointe Noire’s beaches due to crime.
+U.S. government employees must use two vehicles to travel to the Pool region.
+They are also restricted to beaches adjacent to their hotels in Pointe Noire due to crime.

 If you decide to travel to the Republic of the Congo:

 Last Update: Reissued with updates to COVID-19 information.